turingschool/front-end-curriculum/lessons/module-4/knex-postgres.md

 ### Updating Your Schema with Migrations

 Now what if we realized we made a mistake in our schema and we wanted to add a column to the papers table for a publisher?
-We can't go directly into our initial migration file and edit it because it's already been made and run it's already set in stone.
+We can't go directly into our initial migration file and edit it because it's already been made and run - it's already set in stone.
 So what do we have to do?
-Create another migration.
-So go ahead and create a new migration:
+Create another migration:

 `knex migrate:make add-publisher`